-Special Notes: Services available all year within 1 mile of camping areas include: Bonita Canyon-visitor center.
+Special Notes: Services available all year within 1 mile of camping areas include: Bonita Canyon-visitor center and historic Faraway Ranch.
 Fires are permitted only in grills or campstoves.
 Firewood gathering is prohibited; charcoal can be purchased at the visitor center.
+Pets must be kept on a leash at all times.